 “This was a breakthrough surgery and brings us one step closer to solving the organ shortage crisis.
 There are simply not enough donor human hearts available to meet the long list of potential recipients,” said Dr. Bartley P. Griffith, who performed the transplant.
-(See a video about the transplant.)

 Xenotransplantation, the process of grafting or transplanting organs or tissues between members of different species, is propelled by demand for human organs for clinical transplantation that far exceeds the supply.
 The procedure has become more feasible thanks to advances in gene editing.

-Offering hope to transplant patients
+How xenotransplantation can offer hope to patients

-According to UNOS, the nonprofit United Network for Organ Sharing that coordinates organ procurement efforts in the United States, a record 41,354 Americans received an organ transplant last year, but that’s not even half of the more than 106,000 people on the U.S. transplant waiting list.
+According to UNOS, the nonprofit United Network for Organ Sharing that coordinates organ procurement efforts in the United States, a record 41,354 Americans received an organ transplant last year.
+But that’s not even half of the more than 106,000 people on the U.S. transplant waiting list.

 Xenotransplantation offers hope to the hundreds of thousands of patients with failing organs who are waiting for a donor organ.